To uninstall a MySQL where you have used the MSI packages, you must use the Add/Remove Programs tool within Control Panel. To do this:

 directory location is

-hidden by default.
-You must change your folder options to
+by default.
+You must change your folder options to view the

 Folder and search options,